 - Soil erosion becomes virtually non-existent.
 The roots and mulch are holding it all together.

 - Less watering is needed.
-The mulch covering the soil protects and prevents moisture from leaving, and by keeping it evenly moist, you water less because there is less evaporation and runoff.
+The mulch covering the soil protects and prevents moisture from leaving, and by keeping it evenly moist, you water less because there are less evaporation and runoff.
+(Check out how to know when to water your garden: The Finger Test)

 After writing this all up, I’ve convinced myself again why this no-till method is the absolute best for my garden.